 I got my first horse, Pet, when I was 10 and I started developing my toolbox at an early age.
 Even though I was not from a horse family and everyone said it was just a passing fancy, several decades later it is still my passion.

 For several years I taught Junior High and trained horses at the same time.
 After getting married and starting a family I stayed home and focused my career on training horses for clients full-time.
-We grow and sell hay on our farm in Cochrane, Alberta where I have a few select boarders, all of them train with positive reinforcement.
+We grow and sell hay on our farm where I have a few select boarders, all of them train with positive reinforcement.

-As a professional trainer myself, I have trained numerous breeds of horses in various disciplines: from volteige and trick riding, to jumping, reining, driving, dressage and gaited horses.
-This gave me a varied background to draw upon to solve problems.
+As a professional trainer I have trained numerous breeds of horses in various disciplines: volteige, trick riding, jumping, reining, driving, dressage and gaited horses.
+This gave me a varied background to draw upon to solve training problems.
 I stood two TWH stallions at stud and did all the breeding, training and showing for over 10 years.

 She helped me to discover the tools to train horses in high school dressage in a unique and engaging way that resonated both with me and the horses.
-Alexandra Kurland's clicker work and balance work and her great knowledge of classical in-hand has allowed me to go places I only ever dreamed of and to get there in a way I love; training based in proven scientific methods using positive reinforcement to teach horses anything they are emotionally and physically capable of learning!
+Alexandra Kurland's clicker work, balance work, her knowledge of classical in-hand has allowed me training based on proven scientific methods, using positive reinforcement to teach horses anything they are emotionally and physically capable of learning!
 I will always be grateful to her for that start but I know I like my students to take my work and make it even better, to make it their own and that is what I have done with my Equispeak program.

 I am pleased to offer my services to the horse community in order to promote the use of scientifically proven positive reinforcement training methods.

 If you have been struggling to communicate with your horse or are simply seeking a compassionate and dynamic method of engaging with your equine companion.